Zylia Vashara

 Eye Color: Amber-gold (corrupted by the Dark Side)

-Hair Color: Black, worn long—worn in a tightly-bound knot, precise, controlled, never out of place
+Hair Color: Black, worn long—tied in a precise knot, composed and never out of place

 Skin Color: Fair